fabianjkrueger/muffin_vs_chihuahua/README.md

 # TODO
-- Check EDA notebook and see if the markdown parts can all be used

 - Finish texts in the training notebook
 - Finalize description of the project
   - Problem is described in the README so it's clear what the problem is and how